-Year 2 continues the fundamentals of management and allows students to specialize in an indepth study of one aspect of management, a Special Subject or Major, (in French 'Spécialisation').
+Year 2 completes the fundamentals of management and allows students to specialize in an indepth study of one aspect of management, a Special Subject or Major, (in French 'Spécialisation').
 This Special Subject is the student's own choice.
 Year 2 also introduces students to the notions and practices of multi-disciplinarity, since they make a second choice, that of a complementary specialization and an ARTEM Workshop, in partnership with students from other Schools.

-\$3 S4
+S3 S4

-Module EC Vol. H Module ECTS Vol. H
+Module ECTS Vol. H Module ECTS Vol. H

 Financial decisions 4 30 Intercultural management 4 30

 Management control 4 30 Management of organisations 4 30

 Strategic Marketing and planning 4 30 Strategy 4 30

 Information Systems Management 4 30 Financial risk management 4 30

 ARTEM Workshop 5 45 ARTEM Workshop 5 45

 Specialisation 1 4 30 Specialisation 3 4 30

 Specialisation 2 4 30 Complementary 4 30

-Foreign language 1 15 Elective 1 15

-3 English language progress tests are arranged during the year to help the Program Director in this decision.
+&lt;sup>3 English language progress tests are arranged during the year to help the Program Director in this decision.